-- "Excellent!
-You should have been a surgeon."

-- "It is a question of hydraulics, you see, and came within my own province."

-- "This has been done," said I, examining the wound, "by a very heavy and sharp instrument."

-- "A thing like a cleaver," said he.

-- "An accident, I presume?"
+"An accident, I presume?"

-- "By no means."
+"By no means."

-- "What! a murderous attack?"
+"What, a murderous attack!"

-- "Very murderous indeed."
+"Very murderous indeed."

-- "You horrify me."
+"You horrify me."

-I sponged the wound, cleaned it, dressed it, and finally evered it over with cotton wadding and carbolized bandages.
+I sponged the wound, cleaned it, dressed it; and, finally, covered it over with cotton wadding and carbolised bandages.
 He lay back without wincing, though he bit his lip from time to time.

+"How is that?"
+I asked, when I

+had finished.